Ismael99Bueno/poly-physx-demo/README.md

 - [vector-view](https://github.com/Ismael99Bueno/vector-view): A header only library for modifying the contents of a std::vector without letting the user to modify its size.
 - [sfml-primitives](https://github.com/Ismael99Bueno/sfml-primitives): A C++ library providing line primitive implementations

-The user still needs to build SFML from source, as required for [poly-physx-app](https://github.com/Ismael99Bueno/poly-physx-app).

 ## Building and Usage

 1. Clone the repository recursively to download all submodules.
-2. Run the `setup.py` script located in the `scripts/` folder.
+2. Run the `setup.py` script located in the `scripts` folder.
 This script will automatically build SFML and generate the build files for the rest of the project.
 Note that `setup.py` currently supports MacOS, with Windows support in progress.
-3. Compile the project using the `make` command.
+3. Compile the project using the `make` command and execute it.
+The distribution by default is release.

 For more information on how to use poly-physx-demo and explore its features, please refer to the documentation.